razor-x/blobpack/README.md

 $ yarn install
 ```

-Run each command below in a separate terminal window:
+Run the command below in a separate terminal window:

 ```
-$ yarn run lint:watch
 $ yarn run test:watch
 ```